 NBA ref Bavetta’s ironman streak hits 2,633 games

-NEW YORK (AP) — NBA referee Dick Bavetta is working his 2,633rd consecutive game assignment, an ironman streak even longer than the one baseball Hall of Famer Cal Ripken Jr. compiled.
+NEW YORK (AP) — NBA referee Dick Bavetta worked his 2,633rd consecutive game assignment Wednesday, an ironman streak even longer than the one baseball Hall of Famer Cal Ripken Jr. compiled.

-Bavetta officiated the game Wednesday between the Knicks and Nets at Madison Square Garden, extending a streak during which he has never missed an assignment since beginning his career in 1975.
-He chalked up his streak to good health, a good work ethic and a fear of inconveniencing someone else if he had to take a day off.
+Bavetta worked the game between the Knicks and Nets at Madison Square Garden, where he began his career in 1975, extending a streak during which he has never missed an assignment.
+He chalked up his streak to good health, dedication and a fear of inconveniencing someone else if he had to take a day off.